Typesafe Function Overloading in TypeScript

 So what can we do?

 In both the built-in function overloads and our experimentation with combining other language features, we have failed to achieve type-safe overloading function bodies.
-In both cases, we were successfully able to create APIs that might be desirable for consumers but left implementers without assistance.
+While we created nice APIs for consumers, implementers get no help from the compiler.

 Solution 1: Implement separate functions